 If you have another type of wood in mind, or a size not specified here, let us know.
 We can provide a quote for a custom cutting board.

-Most Edge Grain Cutting Boards ship within two to four weeks, with the exception of certain Exotic Wood Species.
+Most Edge Grain Cutting Boards ship within five to eight weeks, with the exception of certain Exotic Wood Species.